-For 2020 we will continue the scholarship fund for over 36 children of the Tanzania guides who take our clients out on safari.
-There are also client opportunities to pledge starting at $400.00 for a new student school year.
+For 2022 we will continue the scholarship fund for over 35 children of the Tanzania guides who take our clients out on safari.

-Our guiding team (photo left) are A+.
-We have over the years recognized Ephata Lotashau, Emmanuel Mkenda, and Hillary Mandia in our annual Guide of the Year.
-Our AAC Guides spend many days on safari into the Serengeti and we can support Tanzania parks and their ranger patrols by donating at Mission Possible Serengeti. #serengetishallnotdie.
+We have over the years recognized Ephata Lotashau, Emmanuel Mkenda, and Hillary Mandia in our annual Guide of the Year award.

-Providing an education to a child in Africa is something magical.
 AAC sponsored Jonathan for 4 years at college.
-He is now working in Nairobi and you may meet him in the big city on a local tour or request to have him private guide on safari!
+He is now working in Nairobi and you may have him as your private guide!

 Through Children in the Wilderness there is an opportunity to sponsor several girls/boys to attend High School.
-If you are interested in donating directly to a child, we would put you in touch with a needy participant in schools around Victoria Falls and Hwange.
-Typically sponsorship is $500 for a year of boarding at Secondary High School.
-In 2020 we continue to sponsor children near Hwange and Bulawayo. $4.00 a month feeds each child a meal a day when at school getting their education.
-Our annual donation has gone along way to the Children in the Wilderness program, which allows under-privileged children a chance to participate in conservation. www.childreninthewilderness.org
+If you are interested in donating directly to a child, we would put you in touch with a needy participant in schools around Matobo Hills and Hwange.
+12/20/22 – matching donation sent in honor of Brenda Yost from her family and AAC.

-We sponsor the opportunity for resident camp guides to work up their specialist knowledge providing them with private guiding opportunities with our lucky clients through the year.
-Brookes Kamanakao is a recent graduate!
+We sponsor the opportunity for camp guides to improve their specialist knowledge providing them with private guiding opportunities that many of our lucky clients enjoy on a complimentary basis.
+Brooks Kamanakao is one such guide!

 Wilderness Safaris Trust:

 Contact us to set up a tour for you during your time in Cape Town.
-Uthando in Cape Town raises funds for impoverished townships http://uthandosa.org/
+Uthando raises funds for impoverished township education projects http://uthandosa.org/